 When it comes to your sugar intake, here's a fact: We should all be eating less added sugar.
 But how to do it?
 For starters, no-added-sugar foods with no sugar added can satisfy your sweet tooth.
 I'm giving you lots of sugar information, including the best natural sugar foods and more.

 If you have a sweet tooth like me, then curbing your intake of added sugar isn't the easiest thing for you!
-And Americans love sugar: On average, we eat about 17 teaspoons of added sugar daily in the form of table sugar, honey, syrups, and more.
+And Americans love sugar: On average, we eat about 17 teaspoons of added sugar daily in the form of table sugar, honey, agave nectar syrups, and more.

 Have you ever stopped to think about how much added sugar you eat in a day?
 I'm not talking about the naturally occurring sugars that come from fruit, vegetables (yes, veggies contain some sugar!), or unsweetened milk products.
 I'm talking about the sugars that are added to foods like baked goods, yogurt and even ketchup.

 This 10% recommendation is close to what other health organizations recommend.
 The American Heart Association, for instance, suggests that women take in about 100 calories from added sugar (or about 6 teaspoons).

 recommendation in 2002—but it fell through, likely due to lobbying from the sugar industry.